Skip to main content

 Sort columns

-menu User interface > Subjects > tab Subjects > tab Default > tab Data > tab Sort
+menu User interface > Subjects > tab Subjects > tab Default/Variants > tab Data > tab Sort

-Additionally, you can specify on which columns sorting may and may not be allowed.
+1. Select on which columns sorting is allowed with the checkbox Allow sort.
 For example, because it concerns a large text column for which no index is defined.

 Setting sort values for a table in Data Setting sort values for a table in Data